Downward Nominal Wage Rigidities Bend the Phillips Curve

-Remarks at Symposium on Asian Banking and Finance, Singapore, Mary C. Daly, President and Chief Executive Officer, Federal Reserve Bank of San Francisco, June 3, 2019.
+Slides presented at the 2019 U.S. Monetary Policy Forum New York, New York, Mary C. Daly, President and Chief Executive Officer, Federal Reserve Bank of San Francisco, February 22, 2019.

 Regional inequality in China appears to be persistent and even growing in the last two decades.
 We study potential explanations for this phenomenon.
 After making adjustments for the difference in the cost of living across provinces, we find that some of the inequality in real wages could be attributed to differences in quality of labor, industry composition, labor supply elasticities, and geographical location of provinces.
 These factors, taken together, explain about half of the cross-province real wage difference.
 Interestingly, we find that inter-province redistribution did not help offset ...